newLich/server-stats/README.md

 # Monitoring Project

 Its a simple Shell Script, made in bash in Ubuntu 24.
-It's basicly for my study in scripting.
+It's basically for my study in scripting.

 (in progress yet)